yigitgnc/YG.ASPNetCore.FileManager/src/YG.ASPNetCore.FileManager/README.md

         })
 </div>
 ```
-Also you need to reference HGO.ASPNetCore.FileManager JavaScript and CSS files to your view:
+Also you need to reference YG.ASPNetCore.FileManager JavaScript and CSS files to your view:
 ```cshtml
 <!DOCTYPE html>
 <html lang="en">